 - Date you used car

 - Business destination

 - Business purpose for expense

-Receipts are usually the most accurate way to prove a valid expense.
+Receipts were the most accurate way to prove a valid expense when you claimed gas expenses on your taxes.
 If you don’t have complete records to prove an expense, you must prove it with:

 - Your own written or oral statement containing specific information